Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Introduction

-Soon after the research reported in Ref.~\cite{Chacko2019Slow}, Nishikawa \textit{et al.} investigated the steepest descent dynamics in several glass-forming models over a broad range of temperatures and spatial dimensions~\cite{Nishikawa2021Relaxation}.
-The results showed that a mean-field Mari-Kurchan model exhibits a transition of the relaxation dynamics.
-The root mean squared particle speed follows a power-law decay at high temperatures and an exponential decay at low temperatures.
-Such behavior was predicted by a recent theoretical study of a mean-field spin glass model, the mixed $p$-spin model~\cite{Folena2020Rethinking}.
-In contrast, in finite dimensional models, the relaxation dynamics does not show a transition even much below the mode-coupling transition temperature $T_{\mr{MCT}}$.
-In all the models considered, the root mean squared particle speed decays algebraically with the same exponent $\beta$ reported in Ref.~\cite{Chacko2019Slow} at high temperatures.
-Thus, this exponent is universal for systems with different pairwise interactions and depends only on the spatial dimension.
-These relaxation processes are dominated by spatially localized hot spots\footnote{ In Ref.~\cite{Nishikawa2021Relaxation}, hot spots are called defects using a different but equivalent definition. } as observed in Ref.~\cite{Chacko2019Slow}.
-The density of hot spots rapidly decreases with decreasing temperature, but it remains finite and does not exhibit singular behavior.
-This means that the hot spots dominate the relaxation dynamics at all temperatures in the finite dimensional models.
+In contrast, the root mean squared particle speed decays algebraically even much below the mode-coupling transition temperature $T_{\mr{MCT}}$ in all the finite-dimensional models considered in Ref.~\cite{Nishikawa2021Relaxation}.
+The exponent of this decay is the same as $\beta$ reported in Ref.~\cite{Chacko2019Slow} at high temperatures, $\beta=0.92$ for two dimensions and $\beta=0.85$ for three dimensions.
+This exponent varies with the temperature and spatial dimension, but it is universal for systems with different pairwise interactions.
+It was found that these relaxation processes of the finite-dimensional models are dominated by spatially localized hot spots\footnote{ In Ref.~\cite{Nishikawa2021Relaxation}, hot spots are called defects using a different but equivalent definition. } as observed in Ref.~\cite{Chacko2019Slow}.
+The density of the hot spots rapidly decreases with decreasing temperature, but it remains finite and does not exhibit singular behavior.
+This means that hot spots dominate the relaxation dynamics at all temperatures in the finite-dimensional models.

+The time evolution of the mean squared particle speed was also investigated theoretically using a mean-field spin glass model, the mixed $p$-spin model~\cite{Folena2020Rethinking}.
+The transition from the power-law to exponential decay observed in the MK model~\cite{Nishikawa2021Relaxation} was predicted though the power-law exponent $\beta = 0.83$ is slightly different from the one of the MK model.
+The transition temperature is called the state-following temperature $T_{\mr{SF}}$ and the exponent $\beta$ does not depend on the temperature above $T_{\mr{SF}}$.
+It was also pointed out that a temperature called the onset temperature $T_{\mr{onset}} ( > T_{\mr{MCT}})$ separates a high-temperature memoryless regime and a low-temperature memorious regime.